 To reduce the risk of errors, plan for ongoing evaluation of prompt completions, few-shot prompts, embedded data, and augmented retrieval.
 Programmatically validate AI models using real-world data and ensure their performance meets the organization’s requirements, promptly investigating false positives, false negatives, and other misclassifications to uncover potential biases, data quality issues, or shortcomings in the model architecture.

-Skuid + AI
+Nintex + AI

 Our low-code SaaS platform, enhanced with generative AI capabilities, can act as a dynamic growth accelerator for your organization.
-Data connectors in Skuid support common approaches like SQL, REST, and OData, making human-centered AI business apps attainable and quick to deploy.
+Data connectors in Nintex support common approaches like SQL, REST, and OData, making human-centered AI business apps attainable and quick to deploy.

 Key features like automated content creation, predictive analytics, and advanced automation can help customers in areas such as screening and sourcing, extracting insights from data analysis, enhancing portfolio management, and improving market intelligence monitoring.